Intel Integrated Graphics Processor List: A Detailed Guide

 Is it better to get a CPU with integrated graphics?

-If you don’t need high-end gaming or heavy graphics work, a CPU with integrated graphics is a good choice.
+If you don’t require high-end gaming or intensive graphics work, a CPU with integrated graphics is a suitable choice.
 It saves money and uses less power.

 What do the K and F mean in Intel processors?